CharleyGui/docs.fr-fr/docs/machine-learning/tutorials/iris-clustering.md

 [!code-csharp[Create predictor](~/samples/machine-learning/tutorials/IrisFlowerClustering/Program.cs#Predictor)]

-Le [PredictionEngine](xref:Microsoft.ML.PredictionEngine%602) est une API pratique, qui vous permet d’effectuer une prédiction sur une seule instance de données. [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) n’est pas thread‑safe.
-Il est acceptable d’utiliser dans des environnements à thread unique ou prototype.
-Pour améliorer les performances et la sécurité des threads dans les environnements de production, utilisez le service `PredictionEnginePool`, qui crée un [`ObjectPool`](xref:Microsoft.Extensions.ObjectPool.ObjectPool%601) d’objets [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) pour une utilisation dans votre application.
-Consultez ce guide sur l' [utilisation de `PredictionEnginePool` dans une API Web ASP.net Core](../how-to-guides/serve-model-web-api-ml-net.md#register-predictionenginepool-for-use-in-the-application).
+The [PredictionEngine](xref:Microsoft.ML.PredictionEngine%602) is a convenience API, which allows you to perform a prediction on a single instance of data. [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) n’est pas thread‑safe.
+It's acceptable to use in single-threaded or prototype environments.
+For improved performance and thread safety in production environments, use the `PredictionEnginePool` service, which creates an [`ObjectPool`](xref:Microsoft.Extensions.ObjectPool.ObjectPool%601) of [`PredictionEngine`](xref:Microsoft.ML.PredictionEngine%602) objects for use throughout your application.
+See this guide on how to [use `PredictionEnginePool` in an ASP.NET Core Web API](../how-to-guides/serve-model-web-api-ml-net.md#register-predictionenginepool-for-use-in-the-application).

 > [!NOTE]
 > L’extension de service `PredictionEnginePool` est disponible en préversion.